m-hassan-tariq/GulpJSForAngularJS/README.md

 		gulp.task(taskName [, arary of dependencies], function)

 	- Register a task
-	- Dependecies are optional
+	- dependencies are optional
-	- Dependecies are executed in parallel not in sequential order
+	- dependencies are executed in parallel not in sequential order
-	- Actual task is executed soon after completion of depencies
+	- Actual task is executed soon after completion of dependencies

 2. **gulp.src**